‘Bold And The Beautiful’ Preview For Friday: Heartsore Wyatt Facilitates Steffy & Liam’s Reunion

 Bill Suspects Foul Play

 In the meantime, everyone believed that Liam had written them off.
-Although Bill Spencer (Don Diamont) and Steffy tried to reach out to him by cellphone, they received texts back that said that he wanted nothing to do with them.
-Of course, Quinn had sent the text messages to get them off Liam’s back.
+Although Bill Spencer (Don Diamont) and Steffy tried to reach out to him by phone, they received texts back that said that he wanted nothing to do with them.
+Of course, Quinn had sent the text messages to get them off Liam’s trail.

 Bill started to suspect foul play and asked Justin Barber (Aaron D. Spears) to locate his son.
 But he came up empty-handed.
 Bill called Steffy to meet him at Liam’s house so that they could talk about his missing son.